 Steelhead: Summer steelhead opportunities are amongst us, as we continue to see more rivers to fish through summer we will be able to chase these fish across the state.
 Though you may need to keep an eye on your favorite rivers flows, you can very well find fish in the higher turbidity, focusing your aim on the travel lanes and softer inside water.
 Whether westside streams like the Skykomish or eastside streams like the Klickitat and Grande Ronde, grab a two handed rod and swing some flies for Summer Runs!

 Pass Lake: Chironomids, leeches, and baitfish patterns presented down deep on a full sinker or deep on an indicator rig are good bets this time of year.
-The browns are always looking for meat to chase and the rainbows will be eating midges all winter to stay fat.
-Good time for solitude and a spin around the lake in your float tube.
+The browns are always looking for meat to chase and the rainbows will be eating midges all spring to stay fat.
+Good time for a spin around the lake in your float tube.
 Think low numbers but the possibility at some of the biggest fish of the season.

 Montana: Lots of low water this year but these colder temps and rain will help improve the fishing.
 Though many streams running north out of Yellowstone have seen better days (inundated We are well versed in the waters of Montana; from the Clark Fork to the Bighorn we know a thing or two.
 Stop on in as we can get you setup for a trip anywhere out west.
 Check out these reports for the Beaverhead and Bighorn https://www.sunriseflyshop.com/montana-fishing-reports/